trsteel88/platformsh-docs/docs/src/domains/steps/dns.md

 - ALIAS at [DNSimple](https://dnsimple.com/) or [ClouDNS](https://www.cloudns.net/)
 <!-- vale Platform.condescending = YES -->

-Platform.sh recommends ensuring that your DNS Provider supports dynamic apex domains before registering your domain name with them.
+Ensure that your DNS Provider supports dynamic apex domains before registering your domain name with them.
-If you are using a DNS Provider that does not support dynamic apex domains then you are unable to use `<YOUR_DOMAIN>` with Platform.sh, and need to use only `www.<YOUR_DOMAIN>` (or similar) instead.
+If you are using a DNS Provider that doesn't support dynamic apex domains then you are unable to use `<YOUR_DOMAIN>` with Platform.sh, and need to use only `www.<YOUR_DOMAIN>` (or similar) instead.

 <--->